Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Towards identifying SICR-events: A critical re-evaluation under IFRS 9

-Notwithstanding the previous challenges, \S B.5.5.12 in IFRS 9 provides a reprieve.
+Notwithstanding the previous challenges, \S B5.5.12 in IFRS 9 provides a reprieve.
 It is not strictly necessary to compare explicit PD-estimates at two points, provided that the evolution of default risk over time is incorporated in some other way.
-In principle, a SICR-event should reasonably preempt a default event in most cases, which suggests using loan delinquency (and its evolution) directly in defining a SICR-event itself.
-Finding a statistical relationship between future SICR-events and present inputs becomes the basis of so-called `SICR-modelling'.
-Such a binary classification task can assist greatly in predicting SICR-events quite accurately, perhaps using a rich set of macroeconomic and obligor-specific inputs.
+In principle, and when viewed retrospectively, a SICR-event should reasonably preempt a default event such that the timings of both events do not coincide, lest we contravene \S B5.5.21.
+This principle suggests using loan delinquency (and its pre-default evolution) directly in defining a SICR-event, at least retrospectively within a dataset.
+The basis of `SICR-modelling' is then finding a statistical relationship between future SICR-events and a broad set of present-day inputs that predict those SICR-events.
+Such a binary classification task can render SICR-predictions more accurately, perhaps using macroeconomic and obligor-specific information, which includes the change in risk since initial recognition; i.e., the magnitude $m(x,t_r)$.
 In fact, IFRS 9 already requires the use of \textit{"all reasonable and supportable information"} to identify a SICR-event (cf. \S 5.5.4, \S 5.5.9, \S 5.5.11, \S 5.5.17), which further supports statistical modelling.
-Moreover, the PD-comparison approach requires both an accurate PD-model and a suitable threshold $u$, all of which is a relatively `indirect' way of trying to identify a SICR-event.
+Moreover, the PD-comparison approach requires both an accurate PD-model and a suitable threshold $u$, all of which is a relatively indirect way of trying to identify a SICR-event.
 Instead, SICR-modelling is arguably a more direct approach of classifying future impaired loans into Stage 2, given "\textit{all reasonable and supportable information}" that is observed today and subsequently used as predictive inputs.
-A resulting SICR-model is likely to be more parsimonious than a PD-model since the inputs of the latter predominantly relate to default risk and not necessarily to the \textit{increase} in credit risk.
+Therefore, a bespoke SICR-model is likely to be more parsimonious than a PD-model since the inputs of the latter predominantly relate to default risk and not necessarily to the \textit{increase} in credit risk.